SPUDYBRO/SPUDYBRO/README.md

 ### About me:
 Hey, my name is SPUDYBRO.
 I am a software/game developer in training.
 Im almost done with year 12 and after that i will be developing and releasing my first ever game!

-Although most of my repo's are private, I plan on expanding my reop's to include more public resources we can all use :) happy programming everyone!
+Although most of my repo's are private, I plan on expanding my repo's to include more public resources we can all use :) happy programming everyone!